akashe/Python-Code-Generation/README.md

     We use this file to report our results.
 We train on total 5937 unique question answer pairs along with the pretrained embeddings we got from 4.

 #### Example Outputs:
-Check the file here for example outputs.
+Check the [file here for example outputs](https://github.com/akashe/Python-Code-Generation/blob/main/data/example_output.txt) for better formatting.

 #### Attention graphs between text and python code